Dysfunctional CCTV cameras, outdated radio communication among CAG red flags on Delhi Police | Law-Order

 Dysfunctional CCTV cameras, outdated radio communication among CAG red flags on Delhi Police

-The percentage of satisfactorily functioning CCTV cameras out of a total 3,870 installed in the national capital by the Delhi police is "abysmally low", said the Comptroller and Auditor General (CAG) report tabled in Parliament on Wednesday.
-The report also flagged the sharp rise of 275 percent in the crimes registered in Delhi under the Indian Penal Code in 2019 as compared to 2013.
+The percentage of satisfactorily functioning CCTV cameras out of a total 3,870 installed in the national capital by the Delhi Police is "abysmally low", said the Comptroller and Auditor General (CAG) report tabled in parliament.
+The report also flagged the sharp rise of 275 per cent in the crimes registered in Delhi under the Indian Penal Code in 2019 as compared to 2013.
 It, however, said the Delhi Police attributed this sharp increase to comprehensive reporting of crimes and the facility to lodge e-FIRs.

 The report further stated that representation of women in Delhi Police was 11.75 per cent, which was much lower than the desired target of 33 per cent.
 The housing satisfaction was also quite low as there were only 15,360 quarters available for about 80,000 Delhi Police personnel.
 The report said only one out of the 72 police stations test-checked in the audit had staff as per the norms prescribed by the Bureau of Police Research and Development (BPR&D).